08820048/untools/README.md

 1. **Support for Multiple Naming Conventions:**
    - Add support for other naming conventions such as `SCREAMING_SNAKE_CASE`.
 2. **Batch Conversion Feature:**
-   - [x] Allow users to convert multiple variable names at once.
+   - :white_check_mark: Allow users to convert multiple variable names at once.
 3. **Interactive Mode:**
    - Create an interactive command-line interface for a more intuitive user experience.
 4. **File Processing Feature:**
-   - [x] Support batch conversion of variable names in files.
+   - :white_check_mark: Support batch conversion of variable names in files.
 5. **Custom Rules:**
    - Enable users to define custom conversion rules.
 6. **Integration with Editor Plugins:**